 - Singing Meditation: Join us weekly via Zoom for a synergistic interfaith spiritual practice of many forms of singing, chanting, and group observation of silence.
 The goal is to help each participant reach a place within themselves where they can connect with the Divine, their Inner Core, the Spirit of Life; wherever they find Peace.
 Led by Angel de Armendi, Music Director.
 Singing Meditation will is on an alternating Tuesday/Thursday rotation schedule from 9:30 AM – 10:30 AM.
 Use the following link to join our zoom: https://us06web.zoom.us/j/319800919 Meeting ID: 319 800 919.
 For more information, contact Music Director Angel de Armendi at email@example.com

 - UU Explorations: Contact Trudy Deyle (meets every 3rd Tuesday at 7:00 pm) – a special Small Group Ministry for those interested in gaining a deeper understanding of what it means to be a Unitarian Universalist.
 This is a sharing and listening circle about topics that relate to the theme: What does it mean to be a Unitarian Universalist?
 It is an opportunity to get to know others on a deeper level and reflect together on important topics and concepts in Unitarian Universalism.
 At each gathering, we: check in with each other on how our lives are going, share our thoughts on one of twelve topics, simply listen to one another, and then share any further reflections we have.
 The circle is specifically not a class or discussion group.

-- Women’s Lunch Bunch: Contact Bonnie Fesmire (Meets the second Wednesday of each month from 11:30 am – 1:00 pm at various locations.)
+- Women’s Lunch Bunch: Contact Bonnie Fesmire (Meets the third Wednesday of each month from 11:30 am – 1:00 pm at various locations.)
 An open and supportive group of women who share similar values, with the goal of getting to know each other better.